MohammadAli007i/Expense_App/README.md

 Update Expense: Tap on an existing expense to edit, modify the fields, and tap "Update".
 Delete Expense: Swipe left on an expense item and tap the delete icon.
 Filter Expenses: Tap the filter icon in the app bar, select a date range, and apply the filter.

-**Contributing**:-

-Contributions are welcome!
-Please follow these steps:

-1.Fork the repository.

-2.Create a new branch (git checkout -b feature/your-feature).

-3.Commit your changes (git commit -am 'Add some feature').

-4.Push to the branch (git push origin feature/your-feature).

-5.Create a new Pull Request.

 **License**:-